Arizona is home to many species of wasps, which can be found in various habitats across the state.

 These wasps are also often found near human dwellings, as they are attracted to the sugary substances found in food.

-As such, keeping food items and beverages covered is important to discourage these particular types of wasps in Arizona from entering your home.
+As such, it is important to keep food items and beverages covered to discourage these particular types of wasps in Arizona from entering your home.

-Many online resources are available for further research if you’re interested in learning more about the Braconid Wasp.
+Many online resources are available for further research if you want to learn more about the Braconid Wasp.

 Additionally, you can contact your local extension office or agricultural agency for more information on how these wasps can help maintain the balance of nature in Arizona.